fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make video on how to configure the workflow between production, development and local environments?
+Something relevant nowadays in the industry (maybe with Git and Docker) and taking security into consideration?

 > Show how to handle testing in a multi market environment

 > Can you make a video where you compare .Net core and Spring boot and possibly reflect on their predecessors .Net and Spring?